Triple Crown on the line in top-of-the-table game

 "It's a Triple Crown game at home in Cardiff with a sell-out crowd, so we can't wait."

-"Their intention will be to win.
+England head coach Simon Middleton said: "Their intention will be to win.
 You always believe that.
 I think their ambitions will be sky-high and rightly so.

 "It's a great test for us as well.
 We're developing our squad.
 They've said it will be a mark of where they are at and we are on the same lines.